samscho98/portfolio-website/README.md

 ## 🔄 Overview

 This document outlines the structure for a personal portfolio website for **Sam Schonenberg**.
-The site will showcase public and private projects, include a professional bio, and offer a clear way for visitors to get in touch.
+The site will showcase public and private projects, include a professional bio, offer a clear way for visitors to get in touch, and optionally support freelance work tracking via a lightweight database.

 ---